lrAlval/SAA-C03/docs/scalabily/ASG.md

 A Group of [[EC2]] Instances scaled horizontally, can use an [[ELB]] or work without it if there is no incoming traffic.
 Can use [[ELB]] or [[EC2]] health checks.
 Can also be used for [[ECS]] in which case it uses an ECS service as target.

 ## Features
-- scale horizontally
+- scale horizontally.
-- scale out and in
+- scale out and in:
-	- scale out ⇾ add EC2 instances to match increased load
+	- scale out ⇾ add EC2 instances to match increased load.
-	- scale in ⇾ remove EC2 instances to match decreased load
+	- scale in ⇾ remove EC2 instances to match decreased load.
-- Ensure maximum and minimum ECS2 running
+- Ensure maximum and minimum ECS2 running.
-- automatically register EC2 with load balancer
+- automatically register EC2 with load balancer.
-- if instance is unhealthy it will be terminated and recreated
+- if instance is unhealthy it will be terminated and recreated.
-- set desired capacity
+- set desired capacity.
-- must wait for **cooldown period** to expire to scale again
+- must wait for **cooldown period** to expire to scale again.
 ![[Pasted image 20230522194420.png]]
 ## ASG Launch template
 - similar to launch config